 The PAWS Training Group will be hosting several levels of Nosework Classes, starting Thursday, September 17, 2020 at 7pm.
 Please scroll down for the different levels of Nosework Classes.
 All participants MUST pass each level to continue on to the next level.
 Skipping one level can cause confusion for the handler and dog.
 Practice is EXTREMELY important.
 You are required to work with your dog on a regular basis.
 The class is fast tracked, so if you can't dedicate the time to practice than this is not the class for you.
 This class is $150 and 5-weeks.

-To sign up for a class and to reserve your spot in the class, please click the link above and follow the instructions through Paypal.
-You no not need to have a Paypal account to use Paypal.
-You can sign up as a guest.
-If you have any questions, please contact Shari from PAWS, 508-414-7017.
+To sign up for a class and to reserve your spot in the class, please click here.
+Your spot in the class is not confirmed until you sign up.
+IF you can't sign up online, please contact Shari from PAWS, 508-414-7017.

 ANY BREED OF DOG CAN PARTICIPATE.
 PUPPIES MUST BE 5 MONTHS OR OLDER.